binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 There are two main problems here.

 1. SQL Injection
 2. Poor decisions around sensitive data protection.
-We discuss this in depth further on in this chapter in the [Data-store Compromise](#web-applications-identify-risks-management-of-application-secrets-data-store-compromise) section and even more so the [Countermeasures](#web-applications-countermeasures-data-store-compromise) of.
-Do not follow this example of a lack of well salted and quality strong key derivation functions (KDFs) used on all of the sensitive data in your own projects.
+We discuss this in depth further on in this chapter in the [Data-store Compromise](#web-applications-identify-risks-management-of-application-secrets-data-store-compromise) section, and even more so the [Countermeasures](#web-applications-countermeasures-data-store-compromise) section.
+Do not follow this example of bad practise.
+Use well salted and quality, strong key derivation functions (KDFs) on all of the sensitive data in your own projects.

 #### NoSQLi {#web-applications-identify-risks-nosqli}

-NoSQL Injection is semantically very similar to SQL Injection and Command Injection with JavaScript running on the server.
+NoSQL Injection is semantically very similar to SQL Injection and Command Injection with JavaScript on vulnerable servers.
 The main differences are in the syntax of the attack.

-NoSQL data stores often provide greater performance and scaling benefits, but in terms of security, they are disadvantaged due to far fewer relational and consistency checks.
+NoSQL data stores often provide greater performance and scaling benefits, but in terms of security, they are at a disadvantage due to far fewer relational and consistency checks.

 There are currently [over 225 types of NoSQL](http://nosql-database.org/) data stores, and each one does things differently.
-This of course means that if all we considered was the number of systems compared to SQL, then the likelihood of confusion around what a safe query looks like in any given NoSQL engine has increased dramatically.
-There is also more room for an attacker to move within NoSQL queries than with SQL due to being heavily dependent on JavaScript which is a dynamic loosely typed general purpose language rather than the far more tightly constrained declarative SQL.
+This means that if we only considered the number of NoSQL systems as compared to SQL, then the likelihood of confusion specific to safe queries for any given NoSQL engine has increased dramatically.
+There is also more room for an attacker to move within NoSQL queries than with SQL due to being heavily dependent on JavaScript, which is a dynamic, loosely typed general purpose language rather than the far more tightly constrained declarative SQL.

-Because there are so many types of NoSQL data store, crafting the attacks is often implementation specific, and because of that, the countermeasures are also implementation specific, making it even more work to provide a somewhat secure environment for your untrusted data to pass through.
-It often feels like there is no safe passage.
+Because there are so many types of NoSQL data stores, crafting the attacks is often implementation specific, and due to that, the countermeasures are also implementation specific, making it even more work to provide a somewhat secure environment for your untrusted data to pass through.
+It often feels as if there is no safe passage.

-The data store queries are usually written in the programming language of the application, or buried within an API of the same language.
-Often the ubiquitous JavaScript is used, which can be executed in the Web UI, the server side code if it is JavaScirpt, and then the particular type of NoSQL data store.
+NoSQL data store queries are usually written in the programming language of the application, or buried within an API of the same language.
+Often, the ubiquitous JavaScript is used, which can be executed in the Web UI, the server-side code if it is JavaScript, and then the particular type of NoSQL data store.
 Therefore, there are many more execution contexts that can be attacked.

-I can not possibly cover all of the types of NoSQL data store, so the below is an example of some mongodb.
+I can not possibly cover all of the types of NoSQL data stores, below is an example specific to mongodb.

 A typical SQL query used to select a user based on their username and password might look like the following:

 {linenos=off, lang="SQL"}
     SELECT * FROM accounts WHERE username = '$username' AND password = '$password'

-If the `$username` and `$password` fields were not properly validated, filtered and sanitised, an attacker could supply
+If the `$username` and `$password` fields were not properly validated, filtered, and sanitised, an attacker could supply
 `admin' --`
 as the username and the resulting query would look like: